 The bushwhack down the southeast ridge is in classic NW style but thankfully lacks the Poison Oak so popular at lower elevations and also the Devils Club, frequently present in wetter locations.
 There are only a couple of spots where it is really difficult and you will thank yourself for making the effort as you emerge onto the bluffs facing the northeast and especially the final cliff face at the far southeast of the ridge.
 Careful of that final cliff face - the high point of it is undercut and looks very unstable.
 (Update, March 2008: Read below section on Late 2007 landslide - don't go anywhere near the edge of the bluffs!!)

 An interesting side trip can be made into the Greenleaf Basin that occupies the valley between Greenleaf Peak and Table Mountain to the SW.
 An impressive area of old-growth cedar remains at the lower end of the valley and remains of some of the logging equipment lost in the fire of 1929 can still be found along the old railroad grades.
 The tracks have long since been removed and salvaged but an occasional spike and even some rail can be spotted along with steam donkey engine remains and many cables and old equipment.
 Access the valley by backtracking to the five-way junction (you will know it when you see it!) and proceed SE on CG 2020 to the powerline road.
 Enter the forest past a berm and follow this old railroad grade/logging road to its end and you will find the cedar groves.
 Many more groves are scattered throughout the basin.
 See the map for the alignment of the old railroad lines.
 Update, late summer, 2008: The DNR (Dept. of Nat.
 Resources) decided to "abandon" the old RR grade/logging road down into the basin and it is now a mine field of piles of dirt/rocks and large trees pulled across the route.
-The old grade can still be followed but a bushwhack off to the side might be a little easir until the dirt compacts a little.
+The old grade can still be followed though not as easily as in the past.

 Getting ThereFrom Washington state route 14, 1.5 miles east of the Bridge of the Gods, turn north about 100 feet past MP 43 and the road to Skamania Lodge.
 Turn left again in .32 miles.
 (Don't turn on the lodge entrance road but on SW Foster Creek Road, about 100 feet past the lodge driveway) After another .7 miles go uphill onto Ryan Allen Road.
 In a short distance, turn left onto Red Bluff Road.
 Follow Red Bluff .7 miles and turn left at the junction with CG2020.
 Stay on this gravel road for 3.1 miles.
 This is a very rough road but can be done in a two wheel drive car.
 As you are about to cross under the power lines for the fifth time, park, and take the powerline road up the hill.
 An alternative would be to drive a short distance up the powerline road for a few more secluded and possibly safer parking spots.
 The road turns very rugged and views of the northeast facing cliffs of Greenleaf Peak are off to the left.
 After 1.57 miles up these switchbacks, at the obvious saddle, take the very faint trail off into the woods on the left.
 I placed a large rock there to mark the trail on 10/22/04 and over the past three and a half years other hikers have added to it and it's becoming a decent sized cairn marking the trial.
 The trail soon improves as you progress up the hill.